S-8506/ubport_device_zuk_z2_plus/README.md

 Device configuration for ZUK Z2 (z2_plus).

-Based on the work of davidevinavil and Fedor917.
+create by @Littleboy

-This branch is for building LineageOS 14.1
+This branch is for building  Ubport 7.1